Carnegie Building

 The Lawrence Arts Center inhabited the building from 1975 through 2002.
 It was also in 1975 that the building was added to the National Register of Historic Places as the Old City Library.

-In January of 2011 the Lawrence Parks and Recreation Department began operating the facility, once again making it available for public use.
+In January of 2011 the department began operating the facility, once again making it available for public use.
 Destination Management and the Freedom’s Frontier National Heritage Area will have offices in the facility, as well as exhibit space to display historical information about Lawrence and the surrounding area.

 Virtual Tour